contains the active ingredients hydrochlorothiazide and amiloride hydrochloride

 Bookmark or print this page, you may need to read it again.

 What Amizide is used for

-decrease swelling of the ankles, feet or legs, which is called oedema
+oedema, swelling of the ankles, feet and legs

 lower high blood pressure (hypertension).

-Amizide works by making your kidneys pass more water and salt whilst retaining more potassium.
-This helps reduce high blood
+Amizide works by making your kidneys pass more water and salt whilst retaining potassium.
+This helps reduce high blood pressure

 Amizide may be taken alone or in combination with other medicines to treat your condition.